pulp-platform/croc/README.md

 Croc is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.

+Croc was sucesfully taped out in Nov 2024.
+The chip is called [MLEM](http://asic.ee.ethz.ch/2024/MLEM.html), named after the sound Yoshi makes when eating a tasty fruit.
+MLEM was designed and prepared for tapeout by ETHZ students as a bachelor project.
+The exact code and scripts used for the tapeout can be seen in the frozen [mlem-tapeout](https://github.com/pulp-platform/croc/tree/mlem-tapeout) branch.

 ## Architecture

 ![Croc block diagram](doc/croc_arch.svg)

 The SoC is composed of two main parts:
-- The `croc_domain` containing an Ibex core, SRAM, an OBI crossbar and a few simple peripherals
+- The `croc_domain` containing a CVE2 core (a fork of Ibex), SRAM, an OBI crossbar and a few simple peripherals
 - The `user_domain` where students are invited to add their own designs or other open-source designs (peripherals, accelerators...)

 The main interconnect is OBI, you can find [the spec online](https://github.com/openhwgroup/obi/blob/072d9173c1f2d79471d6f2a10eae59ee387d4c6f/OBI-v1.6.0.pdf).